MichalZalecki/react-portal-universal/README.md

 # React Portal Universal

 React Portals Universal is a library providing a wrapper for React `createPortal`.
 The goal of the library is to render portals also on the server.
-React's DOM `creactePortal` requires a DOM node which isn't suitable for the NodeJS environment.
+React's DOM `createPortal` requires a DOM node which isn't suitable for the NodeJS environment.

 ## Why?